pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the code below, the Reservations process responds to new orders, by creating a reservation.
 The Orders process responds to new reservations, by setting an order as reserved.
 The Payments process responds when as order is reserved, by making a payment.
 The Orders process responds to new payments, by setting an order as paid.

-The library's ``Process`` class is a subclass of the library's ``SimpleApplication`` class.

 .. code:: python